HaMF/goniometer/README.md

 The programm depends only on pthread on POSIX systems and Winsock2 on Windows systems.
-Use of [MinGW][4] for compilation on windows is recommended and the provided makefile will work for this environment and unix like systems as long as the gcc is installed.
+Use of [MinGW][4] for compilation on windows is recommended and the provided makefile will work for this environment and unix like systems (including Mac OS/X) as long as gcc is installed.
 So executing

     make